Evidence-Based Programs for K-12 Autistic Students.

 It's easy to implement, without disrupting your students' schedules.

 The key to any effective therapy lies in its lack of disruption to students.
-Our program can be implemented into your students' daily and weekly schedule.
-In fact, all of our studies show that 2 or 3 times per week for up to 30 minutes each session with Milo yields life changing results.
+Our program can be implemented into your students' daily and weekly schedules.
+In fact, all of our studies show that 2 or 3 times per week for up to 30 minutes each session with Milo, Veda, Carver, or Jemi yields life-changing results.

 Milo facilitates social skill generalization by simulating most human facial expressions.